 The CFAA broadly deems the following actions as federal crimes:

 Most computer and internet frauds are adjudged based on CFAA as these crimes involve more than one state.
 The Federal Bureau of Investigation (FBI) is the government agency typically in charge of working and dealing with computer fraud and internet crimes.
 A person found guilty of committing a crime stated under the CFAA is either asked to pay a fine or imprisoned or both depending on the nature and severity of their crime.
 On average, a person guilty of first offenses is charged US$ 5000 per crime and can be imprisoned for up to 10 years.

 Hiring a computer and internet fraud lawyer will benefit you in the following ways:

 Have you been a victim of computer and internet fraud?
 Or falsely accused of committing an internet crime.
 A seasoned computer fraud attorney can help you in either case.
-Fill out the form provided alongside and we will find the computer fraud lawyer that is best suited to your case.
+Fill out the form provided alongside, and find the computer fraud lawyer best suited to your case.